cpriyam90/Horiseon-Code-Refactor/README.md

 Based on the needs of the marketing agency, the following is a refactoring of the code for Horiseon website.

+## User Story
+   * AS A marketing agency
+   * I WANT a codebase that follows accessibility standards
+   * SO THAT our own site is optimized for search engines

 ## Criteria

 The elements of the HTML and CSS style sheet were reorganized to meet the scenario-oriented criteria as set forth by the cient.